johnduva/StrideAnalysis/README.md

+This repo is a collection of analysis scripts that intake LEAP coordinate locations and output:
+- minimum and maximum euclidean distances from centroid for all paws
+- frame indices indicating initiations and terminations of individual paw swings (swing phase = liftoff to touchdown; stance phase = touchdown to liftoff)
-This repo is a collection of analysis scripts that intake LEAP coordinate locations and output (1) minimum and maximum peaks (euclidean distances from centroid) for all paws, (2) data structures for analyzing features of locomotion (i.e. stride length, animal velocity, stance width, paw synchrony, etc.), (3) existing figures for comparing the aforementioned features, and (4) movies for analyzing degree of diagonal paw lag.
+- data structures for analyzing features of locomotion (i.e. stride length, animal velocity, stance width, paw synchrony, etc.)
+- existing figures for comparing the aforementioned features
+- movies for analyzing degree of diagonal paw lag.

 The 'John Analysis' directory is comprised of:
  - .mat files == filtered data structs from